edgamat/edgamat.github.io/_posts/2023/01/2023-01-08-Unsound-CSharp.md

 }
 ```

 This is an example of unsound behavior.
 The compiler is happy to treat the return value as a string (not null).
-But at runtime, it could definitely throw an exception.
+But at run-time, it could definitely throw an exception.

 ### Summary